-8bis.
+8terbis.
 In case that a CCM wishes to use any other measure than these three alternative ones, it shall present it to TCC.
 If TCC endorses it, it shall be submitted to the subsequent annual meeting for endorsement.

-9. All CCMs shall report on the implementation of the measures in paragraph 8 no later than 30 July each year for review by TCC.
-The report by CCMs shall contain the detailed explanation of implementation of paragraph 8 including how the compliance can be monitored.
+9. All CCMs shall report on the implementation of the measures in paragraph 8 and/or the alternative measures in paragraph 8bis if they choose no later than 30 July each year for review by TCC.
+The report by CCMs shall contain the detailed explanation of implementation of paragraph 8 and/or paragraph 8bis if applicable including how the compliance can be monitored.
 CCMs are encouraged to report to TCC any enforcement difficulties that they encountered in the case of the alternative measures.
-The TCC in 2022 shall recommend the measures for 2023 and thereafter to implement the obligations in paragraph 7 for adoption at the Commission annual meeting.]
+The TCC in [2023][2022]2022 shall, taking into account these reports, recommend the measures for [2024][2023]2023 and thereafter to implement the obligations in paragraph 7 for adoption at the [2023][2022] Commission annual meeting.]

-10. CCMs shall take measures necessary to prevent their fishing vessels from retaining on board (including for crew consumption), transshipping, landing, or trading any fins harvested in contravention of this CMM.
+10. CCMs shall take measures necessary to prevent their fishing vessels from retaining on board (including for crew consumption), transshipping, and landing, or trading any fins harvested in contravention of this CMM.